-The Arena offers interpretive services to guests with hearing disabilities.
-Due to the preparation necessary to assure high-quality interpretation, any request for interpretive services must be made at least 10 days prior to an event and approved by Arena management.
+The arena offers interpretive services to guests with hearing disabilities.
+Due to the preparation necessary to ensure high-quality interpretation, any request for interpretive services must be made at least 10 days prior to an event and approved by arena management.
 For more details on this service, contact Conference Services and Events at 617-747-6168.

 Service dogs that assist guests with disabilities are welcome in the arena.
 Service dogs must remain on a leash or in a harness at all times.
 Contact Donna Rose Desilus, Conference Services and Events, at 617-747-6168 or firstname.lastname@example.org by May 4 if you intend to bring a service dog to an event so an aisle seat may be reserved for you.